-Greg Noblin is a gallery represented photography based digital illustrator living and working in Atlanta, Georgia.
-His work revolves around telling slightly vague vignettes where the viewer has as much to say about the meaning as the he does.
+Greg Noblin is a gallery represented photography-based digital illustrator living and working in Atlanta, Georgia.
+His work revolves around telling slightly vague vignettes where the viewer has as much to say about the meaning as he does.
 With a sense of vintaged nostalgia, Greg photographs each element needed to build the narrative in each image.
-These digital images are then printed over multiple sheets of photo paper and stitched together and then mounted onto large wooden panel where paints and gel mediums are applied.
+These digital images are then printed over multiple sheets of photo paper and stitched together, then mounted onto large wooden panel where paints and gel mediums are applied.

 Daydreams and impossibilities are commonplace in my mind.
 When a scene or story jumps into my consciousness I feel compelled to act and collect source material.
 Once all the images are photographed and digitally cut up and the vision I had in my head begins to emerge on the screen I become elated.
 When I see with my eyes what I saw in my mind there is a connection I make to my childhood memories of imagination.
 Even then the image needs a soul.